Particle quantum states with indefinite mass and neutrino oscillations: Modified model of electroweak interactions

 We will discuss all this in detail, using the approach described in \cite{BSh}.
 Consider the basis \eqref{001x}.
 We can write the components of the field functions as

 With the help of Noether's theorem we can find the integrals of motion for the fields.
-The analog of the energy-momentum tensor associated with the translational symmetry is defined by the relation
+An analog of the energy-momentum tensor associated with the translational symmetry is defined by the relation

 It ensures the existence of the conserved vector

 The current vector associated with the global gauge symmetry of the Lagrangian is defined by the relation

 It ensures the conservation of the total field charge